-Following an IRS survey of the previously filed refund claims for the 2016, 2017 and 2018 tax years, the JCT approved such refunds in late January 2022.
+Following an Internal Revenue Service ("IRS") survey of the previously filed refund claims for the 2016, 2017 and 2018 tax years, the Joint Committee on Taxation approved such refunds in late January 2022.
 As a result, our benefit for income taxes in the first quarter of 2022 included a \$28.8 million reduction in unrecognized tax benefits plus approximately \$1.6 million of net interest income on the refunds.

-Our benefit for income taxes in the first quarter of 2022 was further increased by \$26.8 million for the expected refunds due to our intention to claim the R&D tax credit for the 2019, 2020 and 2021 tax years.
+Our benefit for income taxes in the first quarter of 2022 was further increased by \$26.8 million for the expected refunds due to our intention to claim the credit for increasing research activities (the "R&D tax credit") for the 2019, 2020 and 2021 tax years.
 In the third quarter of 2022, we claimed the R&D tax credit on our originally filed 2021 federal return and recognized an additional \$1.7 million benefit for the 2019, 2020 and 2021 tax years.
 Additionally, in February 2023, we filed amended federal returns for 2019 and 2020 requesting refunds primarily from claiming the R&D tax credit.

 The Inflation Reduction Act was enacted on August 16, 2022.
 This law, among other provisions, provides a corporate alternative minimum tax on adjusted financial statement income over \$1 billion, which is effective for tax years beginning after December 31, 2022, and a 1% excise tax on net corporate stock repurchases after December 31, 2022.
-We currently believe these provisions will be immaterial to our overall financial results, financial position and cash flows.
+The impact of the excise tax is recorded in "Treasury Stock" within our Consolidated Balance Sheet.
+These provisions were not material to our current year overall financial results, financial position and cash flows.